-- At first the esophagus is short - but with descent of the heart and lungs it lengthens rapidly - The muscular coat, which is formed by surrounding splanchnic mesenchyme, is striated in its upper two-thirds and innervated by the vagus; - the muscle coat is smooth in the lower third and is innervated by the splanchnic plexus.
+At first the esophagus is short but due to enlargement and descent of the heart and lungs it lengthens rapidly downward.
+The muscular coat, which is formed by surrounding splanchnic mesenchyme, is striated in its upper two-thirds so innervated by the vagus nerve while the lower third is smooth muscle so innervated by the splanchnic plexus.